18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

 ### Employee performance management checklist

 * Use the Employee performance management checklist (coming soon) to guide you through the end of FY19 performance review
+  * *NOTE: Items highlighted in green are particularly important steps*

 ### Guidance